Nightclub

 While Golden Gai has become popular with tourists, it still retains its authentic charm.
 It’s a must-visit yokocho for anyone wanting to experience the essence of Tokyo’s nightlife.

-What makes Omoide Yokocho unique is its focus on yakitori (grilled chicken skewers) and other traditional izakaya fare.
+What makes Omoide Yokocho unique is its focus on yakitori and other traditional izakaya fare.
 The smoke-filled alley is lined with tiny eateries, many of which have been operating for decades.

 As night falls, Ameyoko transforms into a lively drinking area.
 The yokocho is dotted with standing bars and casual eateries where you can enjoy cheap drinks and delicious street food.